morinlab/lymphopedia/papers/spinaGeneticsNodalMarginal2016.md

 New Tier 1, MZL Tier 1, 8
 This study, New Tier 2, 23
 New Tier 2, MZL Tier 2, 23
+This study, New Tier 3, 0
+New Tier 3, MZL Tier 3, 0
 All other MZL studies, MZL Tier 1, 34
 All other MZL studies, MZL Tier 2, 51
+All other MZL studies, MZL Tier 3, 0
 ```

 ## Novel genes reported in this study